Professional Seminar: New York, NY - 6 CE Credits

-New Jersey Social Workers: an application has been submitted for consideration.
+New Jersey Social Workers: This program is approved by the National Association of Social Workers (Approval # 886357583-1214) for 6 continuing education contact hours.
 Please contact Kelly Krausz at 1-877-367-3383 for more information on the NJ Course Approval.
 In order to earn CE credit, social workers must sign-in at the registration table, complete a seminar evaluation/attendance form and sign out at the conclusion of the seminar.
 Within six weeks of the event, a Certificate of Attendance will be mailed only to participants who have completed the above requirements.

 The Many Facets of Complexity: patient complexity, treatment model complexity and research-practice gap.

 Conceptual framework for transdiagnostic approach and identified mechanisms of change.
 Present research findings on application of this approach for treatment of eating disorders.